ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 In this release we have created two separate packages for Java and Scala interfaces.
 The javadsl and scaladsl packages contain the same objects but created for those users in mind.
 These objects share a common parent to ensure the Java and Scala runtime DSLs are in sync.
-The user you now just chooses the correct objects by having either the javadsl or scaladsl imported.
+As user you just chooses the correct objects by having either the javadsl or scaladsl imported.

-### Future and CompletableFuture
+### No more blocking!
+Future and CompletableFuture
 One of the things that Baker was hiding from the user is that is did a lot of blocking operations.
 It was also unneeded to block since internally everything already supported using async operations.